kninetimmy/Necksaver_xr/README.md

 ## **How to use it:**

-Simply choose the two joystick/HOTAS buttons you want to use for left and right offset and the required rotation angle and set the Reset button as shown on the app.
+Simply choose the two joystick/HOTAS buttons you want to use for left and right offset and the required rotation angle and set the Center button as shown on the app UI.
 When in the game, press the assigned reset button to calibrate.
 Thats it.